chunribu/miidl/docs/index.md

 ---
 ## Getting Started

+👋Welcome!

-👋Welcome! [🔗This guide](https://github.com/chunribu/miidl/blob/main/Tutorials.ipynb) will provide you with a specific example that using `miidl` to detect microbial biomarkers for the diagnosis of colorectal cancer.
-After that, you will konw how to use this tool properly.
+[🔗This guide](https://github.com/chunribu/miidl/blob/main/Tutorials.ipynb) will provide you with a specific example that using `miidl` to detect microbial biomarkers for the diagnosis of colorectal cancer.

+After that, you will learn how to use this tool properly.

 ---
 ## Installation